98% of Avila First-Year Students Received Scholarships or Financial Aid Last Year

 - Fill out your FAFSA (Free Application for Federal Student Aid).
 Your FAFSA application is where all financial aid begins.
 The earlier you fill out your FAFSA the better.
 You’ll need to update your FAFSA each year.

-- With your FAFSA application, we can help you look for financial grants — money awards that you don’t have to repay!
+- With your FAFSA, we can help you look for grants — money awards that you don’t have to repay!
 With the exception of the TEACH Grant, all grants are awarded to undergraduate students only.
 The most common grant awarded to Avila University students is the Federal Pell Grant, a need-based grant, awarded to undergraduate students who have not earned a bachelor’s or a professional degree.
 Below is a list of federal and state grants you may qualify for, click to explore your options.

 3. Next, let’s find you an Avila scholarship.
 Academic.
 Athletic.
 Faith-based.
 Performance-driven.
 There’s an Avila scholarship for just about everyone — 98% of our first-year students received a scholarship or financial aid last year.